konfix/PterodactylThemes/README.md

 ## Install Theme
-You can either manually install them OR, you can use my friend neon's install scripts for them: https://github.com/WeLikeToCodeStuff/ptero-1.0-theme-install
+You can either manually install them OR, you can use my friend neon's install scripts for them: https://github.com/WeLikeToCodeStuff/ptero-1.0-theme-install If you install the theme with the community made install script no support will be given.
+Please debug your error with the official install instructions that are below.

 # User Side
 Create a file called main.css in `/var/www/pterodactyl/resources/scripts`